phaag/nfdump/README.md

 - Metric exports: By default, every 60s a flow summary statistics  can be sent to a UNIX socket.
 The corresponding program may be [nfinflux](https://github.com/phaag/nfinflux) to insert these metrics into an influxDB or [nfexporter](https://github.com/phaag/nfexporter) for Prometheus monitoring.

+- nfdump supports a default config file tipically */usr/local/etc/nfdump.conf* to store user defined paths for the **geolookup** and **torlookup** database files as well as for user defined named output formats *( -o 'fmt:%ts .. ', -o 'csv:%ts ..')*.
+See the default */usr/local/etc/nfdump.conf.dist* file for an example.

-### New programs
+### Additional programs
-The nfdump program suite has been extended by __geolookup__.
+The nfdump program suite also contains __geolookup__.
 It allows either to enrich IP addresses by country codes/locations and may add potential missing AS information.
-Flows may be filtered according to country codes. geolookup may also be used as standalone program to lookup IPs for AS/Geo information, similar to the famous Team Cymru whois service. geolookup uses a local database, which allows to process as many requests as you have.
+Flows may be filtered according to country codes.
+*( ex: **src geo US** )*. geolookup may also be used as standalone program to lookup IPs for AS/Geo information, similar to the famous Team Cymru whois service. geolookup uses a local database, which allows to process as many requests as you have.
 In order to use geolookup, you need either a free or paid Maxmind account in order to convert the Maxmind .csv files into an nfdump vector data file.
 __geolookup__ needs to be enabled when running configure: __--enable-maxmind__

+The nfdump program suite also contains __torlookup__.
+It allows either to enrich IP addresses by a TOR exit flag.
+Flows may be filtered according to TOR IP addresses *( ex: **src ip tor** )*. torlookup may also be used as standalone program to lookup IPs for TOR exit node intervals with as many requests as you have.
+In order to use torlookup or the nfdump output enrichment , you need to create the tordb first.
+See also the toorlookup(1) man page. __torlookup__ needs to be enabled when running configure: __--enable-tor__

 ---